top of page

 "The Best Ever!"(Bill Murray)

-Solviva Salad, launched in 1984, was the first-ever ready-to-eat mixed salad greens on the market,
+Solviva Salad, launched in 1984, was the first-ever ready-to-eat mixed salad greens on the market - and it kept vital freshness for 3 weeks after harvest!

 This 1/14th acre Solviva greenhouse (yes, just one fourteenth acre!) produced more than 60 pounds a week of perfect medium small leaves of 30 different kinds of salad greens.